dianabenavidesprado/dianabenavidesprado.github.io/_pages/about.md

 My professional experience includes leadership of foundational research projects in advanced areas such as transfer learning, continual machine learning, large language models, and human-algorithm collaboration.
 I am particularly interested in studying the opportunities for knowledge transfer in increasingly knowledgeable continual learning systems and applying cutting-edge machine learning techniques to challenging real-world problems, especially in the life sciences domain and human well-being.

 I have extensive experience as an invited speaker, organizer, and committee member of several top artificial intelligence conferences, including AAAI, IJCAI, NeurIPS, ICML and ICDM.
-Additionally, I am a board member of the Artificial Intelligence Researchers Association of New Zealand.

-I currently work as a Lecturer in Computer Science (AI & ML) at The University of Auckland, New Zealand.
-I am also a CEO for Manoa Data/Manoa Data Aotearoa.

 [LinkedIn](https://nz.linkedin.com/in/diana-benavides-prado)